ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patch/set-based-patch-operation.markdown

-﻿# Operations : How to perform set based operations on documents
+﻿# Operations : How to Perform Set Based Operations on Documents

 Sometimes we need to update a large amount of documents answering certain criteria.
-With SQL this is a simple operation, and a query doing that will look like this:
+A simple SQL query doing that will look like this:

 `UPDATE Users SET IsActive = 0 WHERE LastLogin < '2010-01-01'`

 This is usually not the case for NoSQL databases, where set based operations are not supported.
-RavenDB does support them, and by passing it a query and an operation definition, it will run the query and perform that operation on its results.
+RavenDB does support them, and by passing it a query and an operation definition.
+It will run the query and perform that operation on its results.

-The same queries and indexes that are used for data retrieval are used for the set based operations, therefore the syntax defining which documents to work on is exactly the same as you'd specified for those documents to be pulled from store.
+The same queries and indexes that are used for data retrieval are used for the set based operations.
+The syntax defining which documents to work on is exactly the same as you'd specified for those documents to be pulled from the store.

 ## Syntax